The front of the school building.

 • W5H Team

-• Me to We Leadership Program
+• Me to We Leadership Programme

 • Book Fair

-• International Languages Program - Portuguese is taught to all students during the school day
+• Portuguese taught during the school day

 • Nutrition Program

-• Dovercourt Boys' and Girls' Club After-School Program
+• Dovercourt Boys and Girls Club After-School Program

 • Portuguese After-School Classes